 We see this anti-pattern frequently in traditional concept testing: a survey that tests three “tiers” — a basic version at a low price, a standard version at a mid price, and a premium version at a high price.
 This doesn’t test price sensitivity.
 It tests three different products.
 The price variable is confounded with the product variable.

 To test price, you need one product — fully defined, claims locked — at three to four different price points.
 Nothing else changes.
+This is the same “one product, one experiment, one decision type” principle we apply to all concept testing.

 What Price Sensitivity Data Actually Tells You